irenepapaspyratos/ebay-project-part1/README.md

 ### Ebay API Access

-Different use-cases for having/wishing to create a database of eBay listings may exist, bot this project only covers the authentication of an eBay seller, who is also the owner of the necessary eBay developer account.
+Different use-cases for having/wishing to create a database of eBay listings may exist, but this project only covers the authentication of an eBay seller, who is also the owner of the necessary eBay developer account.

 ### Database